firebase/geofire-objc/README.md

 ```

 To cancel one or all callbacks for a geo query call
-`removeObserverWithFirebaseHandle:` or `removeAllObservers`.
+`removeObserverWithFirebaseHandle:` or `removeAllObservers`, respectively.

 #### Waiting for queries to be "ready"

-Sometimes it's necessary to know when all keys matching a query have been loaded
+Sometimes you want to know when the data for all the initial keys has been
-from the server and all the corresponding key entered events have been fired
+loaded from the server and the corresponding events for those keys have been
-(e.g. to hide a loading animation). `GFQuery` offers a method to listen for
+fired.
+For example, you may want to hide a loading animation after your data has
-those ready events:
+fully loaded. `GFQuery` offers a method to listen for these ready events:

 ```objective-c
 [query observeReadyWithBlock:^{